Secondary Years (7-12)

 At each year level students are placed into mixed ability home groups, with roughly equal number of boys and girls.

-All students follow the Australian Curriculum (Years 7 – 9) and adhere to SACE Policies and Performance Standards (Years 10 – 12).
+Students in Years 7-9 follow the Australian Curriculum and students in Years 10-12 adhere to SACE Policies and Performance Standards.

 We will further develop our links with feeder primary schools.

 We will continue to map the Year 7 to 9 curriculum in line with The Australian Curriculum.

 We will improve student engagement and success through more relevant and contemporary curriculum.

 The Year 7 students have their own class teacher with whom they do the majority of their work.
 Depending on the skills and interests of the teachers, a system of rotation for different learning areas may occur.

 The Year 8 students are taught by a team of teachers.
 Generally each class will have the same teacher for English and Society and Environment, and another teacher for Science and Mathematics.
 This ensures that nearly 50% of their week, students are taught within the Secondary Years, by 2 teachers.
 For the remainder of the week, students move to other learning area sites with subject specialist teachers.